lsp7856/Google-CTF/Web.md

 !!!
 Expecting to find '<script src=.' in your input -- please re-read the level challenge.

 This could be a hint... `<script src=.`
-An XSS vector could work here to steal the admin's cookie
+An XSS vector could work here to steal a user's session cookie, such as the admin The best way to perform an XSS attack here is to trick the page into outputting data we enter The webpage displays an error message when we don't enter information that meets its rules The error message contains exact text we enter which is what generally leads to XSS in any situation

+To perform espionage against this site, which is our main goal, it would be pretty destructive if we were able to get a hold of the admin's session data from the cookie then try to use the session to impersonate and login as the admin

 ##Ernst Echidna
->
+>Can you hack [this](http://ernst-echidna.ctfcompetition.com "this") website?
+The robots.txt sure looks interesting.